How To Make Hydrogen Water At Home? Practical And Effective Methods

 1. Make sure your hydrogen water generator bottle is fully charged.

-2. Fill it up with regular tap water.
+2. Fill it up with regular tap water. (more water sources)

 3. Switch it ON, and let the process start and continue for about 3 to 4 minutes for hydrogen water with low concentration or 10 minutes for high concentration.

-4. Now your hydrogen water is ready.
+4. Now your water is ready.
 After switching it OFF, you can pour the water into a glass tumbler or drink from the bottle directly and drink.

 I have written an in-depth article about the detailed process of using hydrogen water bottles.
 If you’re looking for more info, I am sure you will find it useful.